edthedev/edthedev.github.io/art/live/index.md

     - {id: "sliders", name: "Sliders - 2021 July 28"}
     - {id: "weave_square", name: "Square Weave - 2021 June 29", desc: "A less complex path algorithm, simpler background and squares within squares brings this close to where I first envisioned it."}
     - {id: "80s_weave", name: "80s Weave - 2021 June 28", desc: "Using various angles other than 90 degres for the line paths was interesting - but it proved too busy for re-use in later sketches.
 Notice that the next sketch sticks to 90 degree angles."}
+    - {id: "dots_and_boxes", name: "Dots and Boxes - 2021 June 18", desc: "This quick tribute to 80s Pop Art is also a demonstration that I am getting a bit more comfortable controling the animation sequence.
+Most notably, for this piece I start and stop the animation exactly when I want to."}
+    - {id: "woodlands", name: "Woodlands - 2021 June 12", desc: "The most obvious change in this piece of pixel art is that the tree growth is now visibly animated.

+To achieve this, I created a trivial animation plan tracking algorithm.
+It stacks function calls into an array and plays them back slowly enough that the viewer can watch the algorithm work.

+Behind the scenes, I also began re-working the existing shared code into small re-usable libraries.

+This required an interesting change to the site generation template, which you can see [here](https://github.com/edthedev/edthedev.github.io/blob/1b31574972e0c08ca4591c911d2f8fa5a66de5cb/_includes/liveart.multi.script.njk#L25)."}
 ---

 # Interactive Pixel Art